ShlokGaikwad/weather/README.md

 React.\
 Axios.\
 OpenWeatherMap API.\
-Bootstrap.\
+Bootstrap
 ## Credits
 This weather app was built by [Shlok Gaikwad].
-It was created as part of a coding challenge or project for [HootBoard].
+It was created as part of a coding challenge [HootBoard].